-3.2 Image of the Child
+3.2 Image of the Child and children's rights

 Our image of the child shapes the goals and principles of our educational work.
-We follow the scientifically and widely recognised image of the child, that they are an actor of their own development, an independent, active and self-forming being.
+We follow the scientifically and widely recognised image of the child; that they are an actor of their own development, an independent, active and self-forming being.
 Children explore their environment of their own accord and learn holistically with all their senses, minds and bodies.
 However, this is formed not only on their own initiative, but also accompanied by the help of professionals (co-construction) and the support of their peers.

 Our holistic concept and our project work, that is linked to the living environment of the children, provides them with the best conditions for self-education.
-Following this image of the child, each child has the right to education, protection from physical, psychological and sexual violence, and care from birth.
-We stand up for the needs and rights of our children, and offer them a safe place to grow up happily.
-Equally, the children have the right to have a say and to participate in decision making wherever possible.
-We aim to make decisions with our children and not for them.
-Appreciating the children's participation is therefore another valued principle of our day care centre.
+We actively stand up for these needs and the rights of our children, which they have from birth, in particular their protective and funding rights and the right to joint funding and participation.
+If possible, we make our decisions with the children and not for them.
+The appreciation of the children's participation is therefore another important basic task of our day care centre.